How To Heal Injuries

 What follows is intended as a broad discussion of the most common types of musculoskeletal injuries.
 You should take care not to conclude that any pain you may be experiencing could only be coming from the diagnoses discussed below, nor should you use this discussion as confirmation of a diagnosis you may be considering yourself without consulting your own doctor.
 Having said that, once a clear diagnosis is made, you may find the principles below helpful:

 - The back.
 Literally 90% of all back pain has a benign course and is due to acute or chronic musculoskeletal strain of one of the connective tissue elements of the spine (often as a result of the smallest of actions, like leaning forward to pick up the salt, or sneezing, sometimes preceded by heavy lifting, sometimes not).
 The remaining causes include an assortment of age-dependent diagnoses like herniated disks, spinal stenosis, and, rarely, metastatic cancer.
 When people acutely injure their backs, 80-90% have near complete resolution within 12 weeks (which means, unfortunately, 10-20% take longer and sometimes go on to develop chronic low back pain).
 While many advocate immediate physical therapy, I don’t.
-In my experience, during the early phase of back injury, physical therapy is as likely to worsen the pain as it is to improve it.
+In my experience, during the early phase of back injury, physical therapy is just as likely to worsen the pain as it is to improve it.
 I recommend avoiding heavy lifting (or any lifting if possible), sleeping flat on your back with a pillow under your knees to keep them at about 10-15 degree angle (it’s amazing how easy it is to re-injure your back—or neck, for that matter—during sleep.
 If you wake up feeling like your pain is back to square one, it’s probably because you slept in a position that put strain on the injured tissue), avoiding ice (unlike musculoskeletal injuries in other areas of the body, injured tissue in the back is usually too deep for the cold to reach; it often just induces muscle spasm which increases pain), and using heat immediately to reduce muscle spasm.
 Pain will often refer down one or both legs from back strain, almost always stopping above the knee.
-This is entirely different from radicular pain, which usually goes below the knee and may suggest a herniated disk.
+This is entirely different from radicular pain, which usually goes below the knee and may suggest a herniated disk (also called sciatica).
 Even if you have a herniated disk, however, unless you have uncontrollable pain or muscle weakness, the treatment is the same as for musculoskeletal back strain: rest.
 Enforced bed rest, however, has been shown to actually retard recovery from acute musculoskeletal back pain.
 If you’re in too much pain to get out of bed, by all means, stay there until you’re not—but otherwise, don’t put yourself to bed.

 - The shoulder.
 Though many elements in the shoulder (the joint with the widest range of motion and therefore greatest susceptibility to injury) are at risk for injury, the two most common injuries are usually, though not exclusively, overuse injuries: subacromial bursitis and rotator cuff tendonitis.
 Though patients often have difficulty telling these two injuries apart (symptoms of both include pain when abducting the arm) an experienced physician can easily distinguish them on physical exam.
 Subacromial bursitis is usually amenable to a cortisone injection plus physical therapy, while rotator cuff tendonitis is usually treated with physical therapy alone (you can’t and don’t want to inject a tendon).